-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, we obtained ethics documentation from management, and: - a) We observed that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b) We observed whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+- 21. Using the 5 randomly selected employees/officials from procedure #17 under "Payroll and Personnel" above, we obtained ethics documentation from management, and: - a) We observed that the documentation demonstrates each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170. - b) We observed whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - 22.
+We inquired and/or observed whether the agency has appointed an ethics designee as required by R.S.
+42:1170.